 Click here to learn more about Zora via the PBS Learning Media site.

-On September 3, 1838, Frederick Douglass began his escape from slavery by boarding a train dressed as a sailor.
+On September 3, 1838, Frederick Douglass began his escape from enslavement by boarding a train dressed as a sailor.
 He went on to be a social reformer, abolitionist and a leader in the fight for freedom.

 In this clip, we travel back in time to meet the great Frederick Douglass himself, who teaches Xavier, Yadina and Brad that learning can take you anywhere!